 According to NAMI (National Institute for Mental Illness), a mental illness/disorder is defined as “a condition that affects a person’s thinking, feeling or mood.”
 Black & White Thinking would be considered a mental disorder if it is a pattern that causes suffering or a poor ability to function in life.
 Meaning that if the Black & White Thinking negatively effects success in relationships, jobs, or other activities, most Psychiatrists or Psychologists would consider this extremely harmful (and I would agree).
 Black & White Thinking is not listed as a Mental Disorder or Illness, yet this type of thinking is found in Mental Illnesses such as narcissism, depression, anxiety, etc (more on these in a later blog).
 It is also found in those struggling with disabilities such as Autism Spectrum Disorders.
 I think it is fair to conclude that Black & White Thinking is not a Mental Illness in itself, but it is a common trait found in mental illnesses.
 I believe we can also conclude that not all people who think in Black & White have a Mental Illness.
 The differentiating aspect is whether it effects and to what extent it effects everyday relationships and employment.
 This is one of the reasons it is so important to tackle this type of thinking, and for Christians, to tackle it Biblically.

 The term Mental Illness or Mental Disorder is not used in Scripture, but that does not mean that the Scriptures are silent or cannot speak to those diagnosed with Mental Illnesses.
 And it certainly doesn’t mean that only Psychotherapy can speak into Mental Health issues.
 No, the Bible is relevant for all of our struggles and suffering and for those who think Relationally or Black & White.
-In the next few blogs, we will be looking at Black & White Thinking in Depression, Anxiety, and in relationships.
+In the next few blogs, we will be looking at Black & White Thinking in Depression, Anxiety, Anger, and in relationships.
 In addition, we’ll take a closer look at how Black & White Thinking combined with pride can even lead to Narcissism and abuse.